-The Bureau´s enforcement policy is not to take complaints from newly-hired employees on the issue of mandatory direct deposit, when the employer had given prior notice to the prospective employees that direct deposit would be required as a condition of employment.
+The Agency’s enforcement policy is not to take complaints from newly-hired employees on the issue of mandatory direct deposit, when the employer had given prior notice to the prospective employees that direct deposit would be required as a condition of employment.
 However, employers should consult with an employment attorney before proceeding with such a policy, because the courts may conclude, for public policy reasons, that making direct deposit mandatory is improper even at the pre-employment stage.
+Some prospective employees may be credit challenged and unable to qualify for an institution to have their wages directly deposited.

 Q. Is it legal for an employer to pay wages by issuing employees a "debit card" that can be "swiped" at local banks or institutions for cash or merchandise?